 Being prepared and having what you need is essential to limiting a hurricane's impact on you and your family.

 Talk to your family, friends, and colleagues about what you will do if a tropical system impacts the City of Norfolk and where you will be.

 Secure your home from damaging winds, including having pre-cut plywood for your windows and an easy way of securing them.

 Communicate with family during and after the impact of a storm.

-Keep in mind telephone lines and cell phone systems may have limited access or may be overwhelmed and jammed up with callers, so have an out-of-town contact person for each member of your family to check-in with.
+Keep in mind that telephone lines and cell phone systems may have limited access or may be overwhelmed and jammed up with callers, so have an out-of-town contact person for each member of your family to check in with.